tiger1016/JS-indicator-OHLC-/README.md

                                                 ......

-Carriage Return changes for Linux:
+### Carriage Return changes for Linux:

 ./graph/controller/index.js   <-- change line 31 to symbols = data.split("\n");

 ./index.js                    <-- change line 67 to symbols = data.split("\n");

+### Hide lines from chart

+go to main.js in graph/scripts to jump in 32 line

+then you will see splitLine: { show: true }

+change it as {show: false}

+that the result of 32 line is " splitLine: { show: false }"